B.A. in Southern Studies

 The B.A. in Southern studies involves the interdisciplinary study of the American South.
 The program brings together faculty members from the humanities and social sciences to explore the importance of region as a context of human experience.
 Through a variety of disciplines, including African American studies, anthropology, art, history, literature, music, politics, religion, and sociology, Southern studies seeks to investigate the challenges and contributions of the region, in order to situate the South in the fabric of American life.
 The undergraduate program teaches students both knowledge about the people, past and present, of the American South and a variety of techniques about studying those people.

-Beginning with the fall 2023 semester, admission to the Bachelor of Arts in Southern studies will be by competitive entry only.
+Beginning with the fall 2023 semester, admission to the Bachelor of Arts in Southern studies will be by admission only.
 See admission process and deadlines in the Academics and Admissions section of the Center for the Study of Southern Culture in this catalog.
 This program is part of the Academic Common Market of the Southern Regional Education Board (SREB).

 Minimum Total Credit Hours: 120